 Aleks is there standing below the cement blocks, their shadow cast in a tight square around him turning his usually sandy hair pitch black.
-With every passing second, his coat seems to get bigger on his frame, swaying back and forth in stark contrast to the stillness in his limbs.
+With every passing second, his coat seems to get bigger on his frame, swaying back and forth, a stark contrast to the stillness in his limbs.
 The chains and screws holding the cement high above suddenly seem as thick as sewing thread, and about as strong.
-There, waving from the tallest beam is a long strip of red fabric.
+There, waving from high atop the crane is a long strip of red fabric.

-“Aleks, can you hear me?
-What are you doing?”
+“Aleks, what are you doing?”
 I yell, getting as close as I can without being enveloped by the shadow on the ground.
 Slowly – our eyes unblinking and fixed on each other’s – he lifts his right hand in salute.

 “Did you hear it?”

-Doug and the rest arrive, blatantly pale in the light of the night’s half-moon, their feet pounding hard against the pavement, so loudly that only I hear Aleks whisper:
+Doug and the rest arrive, blatantly pale in the light of the night’s half-moon, their feet pounding hard against the pavement, so loudly that I barely hear Aleks say:

 “Time to wake up.”